Fitbit Versa 4 vs. Fitbit Versa 3: All the key differences between the two smartwatches

 Design and comfort

-Though the app situation is certainly a reason to avoid the Versa 4, the minimal design changes Fitbit and Google have made are most welcome.
+Though the app situation is certainly a drawback for Versa 4, the minimal design changes Fitbit made are most welcome.

-Though this pair looks very similar at first glance, the newer model has had the side button reintroduced, making navigation around the device much simpler.
+Though this pair looks very similar at first glance, the newer model reintroduces a side button, making navigation around the device much simpler.

-It's a much nicer experience than what's offered in the Versa 3, which instead has a capacitive groove, and is located a little bit further down the side of the case.
+It’s a much nicer experience than what’s offered on Versa 3, which instead relies on a capacitive touch area built into the side of the case.

-Aside from this, and the fact the Versa 4 is slightly thinner, there's not really much to speak of.
-And that's no bad thing - we think the look of the Versa is strong.
-With the band mechanism still the same, too, it makes it easy for those willing to upgrade.
+Aside from this, and the fact that Versa 4 is slightly thinner and lighter, there’s not really much to speak of.
+And that’s no bad thing—we still think the look of the Versa is strong.
+With the band attachment mechanism remaining the same, it’s also easy for existing Versa 3 owners to reuse their bands if they decide to upgrade.

 Fitness tracking